OfficerSkidmark/Tripod-Trap-V4/README.md

   How To Build Series

-These files are being released under the
+These files are being released under the Creativecommons-NonCommercial-ShareAlike license, my ask is to not produce and sell items from this material as your own.